MarcoAbreu2002/WindowsLiveForensicCollect/README.md

 ./main.ps1
 ```

-Specify the destination and choose type of collection.
+Specify the destination and choose the type of collection.